FerrenF/QuestTrackerMinimizer/README.md

 - DONE: ~~Persistence Between Loading Screens~~ – The tracker’s minimized/maximized state will be remembered.

 ## Version History
+- **0.2.1** – Enabled clientside.
+You should no longer need to install this on the server to have it work for clients.
 - **0.2.0** – Maximization state now persists across loading screens.
 - **0.1.0** – Initial release with basic minimize/maximize functionality.